Jay166/Stealth-Nuker/README.md

 31. Go back to the "Bot" page (Click the "Bot" button on the side of the screen).
 32. Click the copy button next to the bot's profile picture display (You could change the bots profile picture for added stealth).
 33. Open the `run_settings.json` file in the stealth bot folder you installed from the releases page.
-34. Set the "postgresql_password" value to the password you created when installing postgresql.
+34. Set the `postgresql_password` value to the password you created when installing postgresql.
-35. Set the "prefix" value to whatever you want the bot prefix to be.
+35. Set the `prefix` value to whatever you want the bot prefix to be.
-36. Set the "token" value to the bot token you copied.
+36. Set the `token` value to the bot token you copied.
 37. Save the `run_settings.json` file and close it.
-38. Reopen the pgAdmin 4, as it will need to be open for the bot to work locally.
+38. Reopen the **pgAdmin 4**, as it will need to be open for the bot to work locally.
-39. Once the pgAdmin 4 is open in the background, run the `run.bat` file to start the bot.
+39. Once the **pgAdmin 4** is open in the background, run the `run.bat` file to start the bot.

-Commands (as of v1.1):
+Remember, whenever you wish to run the bot, you must have the **pgAdmin 4** open in the background!

+Features:
 -
-*Stealth commands (Designed to make the bot seem trust-worthy):*
-- **latency:** Displays the bots latency on the given server.
+**The Stealth Nuker for discord has many features, in the form of its various *cogs*:**
+- In moderation, you can find the following features:
+  - **clear <1-1000>:** The clear command is a command used to clear the last 1-1000 messages.
+  - **kick:** The kick command is a command used to kick a user.
+  - **ban:** The ban command is a command used to ban a user.
+  - **unban** The unban command is a command used to unban a user.

+- In anti-raid, you can find the following features:
-- **db_add_user:** Pretends to add a user to an anti-raid database.
+  - **db_add_user:** Pretends to add a user to a list of raiders in a database.
-- **db_del_user:** Pretends to remove a user from an anti-raid database.
+  - **db_del_user:** Pretends to delete a user from a list of raiders in a database.

-- **kick:** Kicks a user.
-- **ban:** Bans a user.
-- **clear <1-1000>:** Clears a number of messages from the current text channel.
+- In status, you can find the following features:
+  - **latency:** Displays the bot's latency in milliseconds (ms).

+- In levels, you can find the following features (v1.1+):
-- **level:** Display a user's current level.
+  - **level:** Displays a user's level.

-*Malicious commands (Designed to harm the server and/or give you more power):*
+**Hidden commands (Intended for malicious use, useable by any members on a server):**
-- **nuke:** Deletes all channels, deletes all roles then bans all users.
+- **nuke:** Deletes all channels, deletes all roles, then bans all members.